 Oct 4, 2021

 If you are the target of slander or defamation on TikTok and want to explore your options to either remove the defamatory content or put an end to the online abuse, we can help.
-Reach out to schedule your no-obligation, initial defamation consultation by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+Reach out to schedule your no-obligation, initial defamation consultation with an intake specialist by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.